HenryGinn/Optomechanics-Data-Analysis/README.md

 1: How to review the realignment of the plots so that the peak is at the centre before the average.
 In the Data class there is a class attribute called "review_centre_results".
-Change this to true to review how well the computed centre matches with the shape of the plot.
+Change this to true to review how well the computed centre matches with the shape of the plot for all plots.
+When the data is offsetted and realigned, it is necessary to chop off a bit from each end of the range so that only the overlap region is considered.
+When this region is smaller than expected, the plot will be reviewed.

 2: How to review the computation of where the peak is.
 In the Data class there is a class attribute called review_centre_heuristic.
 Change this to true to see